IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/codebaseSummary.md

 ## Key Modules/Components & Their Responsibilities
 *   `backend/rag_pipeline.py`: Contains the core logic for the RAG (Retrieval-Augmented Generation) pipeline.
 This includes orchestrating Langchain chains, using an updated prompt template, and ensuring user queries are embedded with `task_type='retrieval_query'`.
 *   `backend/main.py`: The main entry point for the FastAPI backend, responsible for defining API endpoints and handling incoming requests.
-*   `backend/data_ingestion/litecoin_docs_loader.py`: Responsible for loading raw text data from various Litecoin-related sources.
+*   `backend/data_ingestion/litecoin_docs_loader.py`: Responsible for loading raw text data from Markdown files or directories.
+It now utilizes the `python-frontmatter` library to accurately parse YAML front matter from these files, ensuring that metadata (like title, tags, custom fields) is correctly extracted and associated with the document content before further processing.
 *   `backend/data_ingestion/embedding_processor.py`: Handles hierarchical chunking of Markdown documents (prepending titles/sections to content) and standard text splitting for other formats.
-Parses YAML frontmatter from Markdown, converting `published_at` to `datetime` objects.
+It receives documents with pre-parsed front matter (from `litecoin_docs_loader.py`) and further processes this metadata, including converting `published_at` to `datetime` objects.
 Generates vector embeddings using Google Text Embedding 004 with `task_type='retrieval_document'` for knowledge base content.
 *   `backend/data_ingestion/vector_store_manager.py`: Manages connections to MongoDB Atlas.
 Facilitates the insertion and retrieval of vector embeddings.
 Handles deletion of documents based on flattened metadata fields (as `langchain-mongodb` stores metadata at the root document level).
 *   `backend/ingest_data.py`: A standalone script to orchestrate the data ingestion process, primarily focused on processing the **Curated Knowledge Base**.
 *   `backend/data_models.py`: (Planned) Will contain core Pydantic data models for the application, such as the `DataSource` model.